camicarballo/ethical-computing-institute/course-assignments.md

 + The webpage is well-formatted, readable, and without merge conflicts in the GitHub repository (style points).
 (5 Points)

 ## Personal Response 1 (30 Points) <a name="personal-response-1">
+### Purpose:
++ Reflect upon the ethical framework you have represented and how it has informed your own personal ethics.

+### Instructions:
++ Write a single page (single side of the paper) response to the following prompt:
+  + How has the ethical framework you have represented helped you explore your own personal ethics as they apply to computer technology?
++ Use a standard font in 12 point size.
++ Use single spacing.
++ Submit your response as a PDF to the proper assignment in Sakai.

+### Due Date:
++ Your response is due in Sakai when class starts (15:30) on 03/07/2019.

+### Requirements:
++ Your response to the prompt must:
+  + Identify the ethical framework you have represented.
+(5 Points)
+  + Provide general insight into how it has helped you explore your own personal ethics.
+(10 Points)
+  + Provide one *specific* example from class topics showing how the framework enabled you to explore your personal ethics.
+(10 Points)
++ The paper is well-formatted, readable, and without spelling or grammar mistakes (style points).
+(5 Points)